 Texas law has many different descriptions when referring to sex crimes.
-Some of them deal with consensual sex, even if one of the participants is of age if the other person is too young to actually consent.
+Some of them deal with consensual sex, even if one of the participants is of age, if the other person is too young to actually consent, it will be considered a sex crime.
 Then there are the sex crimes that involve lack of consent.
 You have those two categories.
 With consensual situations, if the victim is, or the alleged victim is under seventeen years of age, then even though they may have consented to the sexual contact, it is considered a felony offense.
 There is one defense commonly known as the Romeo & Juliet defense, in which the person accused, frequently the male is not more than three years older than the female, but she is over fourteen years of age.
 If she consented, then that is considered a defense to the crime that may be used by a Fort Worth sex crimes attorney.
 These situations happen often between boyfriends and girlfriends.

 Types of Sex Crimes

 In the past, it used to be called statutory rape.
 There was consent, but a crime was still committed.
 Now, if a person is more than three years older even though the victim consented, and if the victim is under seventeen years of age, that is not a defense, it is still a crime.
 It is a second-degree felony, which is punishable by two years and up to twenty years in prison.
 Fines are typically $10,000.
 In non-consensual situations, or if the victim, or person touched or who was touched sexually by an adult is under fourteen years of age, then it does not matter about the age, or if there was consent between both parties.
 It is a crime no matter what.
 Then you must look at whether or not the crime involves just the touching of the genital areas, anal area, or breasts.
 That would be indecent sexual contact, or fondling, which is a second-degree felony.